 If you’re in the professional services industry, you already know that the competition today is fierce.
-What many executives don’t know, however, is just how critical a B2B website is in helping professional services firms stand out from the rest of the pack.
+What many executives don’t know, however, is just how critical a B2B website’s best practices are in helping professional services firms stand out from the rest of the pack.

 This makes your website the most common source of information for buyers considering your services – far exceeding traditional references.
 Notably, other sources like online search and social media may ultimately lead buyers to your website as well.